The concept of GPU compiler

 Buffers

-In addition the texture unit and instruction, GPU provides different Buffers to speedup OpenGL pipeline rendering [37].
+In addition to texture units and instructions, GPU provides different Buffers to speedup OpenGL pipeline rendering [42].

 • Color buffer